-In order to measure the quality culture across EY member firms and provide EY Czech Republic with valuable insights into the perceptions of the culture of quality, including tone at the top, collaboration, and workload management and ethical behavior, a Global Quality Survey was launched in April 2023.
-The results of the Global Quality Survey were used to identify areas where EY Czech Republic was doing well and where more actions may be required.
-The

-Global Quality Survey results indicate that our people recognize that the tone at the top set by leadership demonstrates commitment to quality and that EY recognizes and values contributions to quality.
+In order to measure the quality culture across EY member firms and provide EY Cyprus with valuable insights into the perceptions of the culture of quality, including tone at the top, collaboration, and workload management and ethical behavior, a Global Quality Survey was launched in April 2023.
+The results of the Global Quality Survey were used to identify areas where EY Cyprus was doing well and where more actions may be required.
+The Global Quality Survey results indicate that our people recognize that the tone at the top set by leadership demonstrates commitment to quality and that EY recognizes and values contributions to quality.
 The recognition of our strong culture of consultation, coaching and continuous quality improvement is also reflected in the results of the Global Quality Survey.
-Yet, the results also indicate that more still needs to be done to improve our culture around resourcing.